rust-hosted-langs/book/booksrc/chapter-interp-compiler-design.md

 #### Compiling closures

-During compilation of the expressions within a function, if any of those expressions reference non-local variables (that is, variables not declared within the scope of the function) then the function object needs additional data to describe how to access those non-local variables at runtime.
+During compilation of the expressions within a function, if any of those expressions reference nonlocal variables (that is, variables not declared within the scope of the function) then the function object needs additional data to describe how to access those nonlocal variables at runtime.

 In the below example, the anonymous inner function references the parameter `n` to the outer function, `n`.
 When the inner function is returned, the value